RyanHangZhou/Texture-Attack/README.md

 We propose an attacking method on steganography proposed by [Wu et al.](https://ieeexplore.ieee.org/abstract/document/6957552/), which can not only detect the stego-images but can also extract the hidden messages.

+Usage
+--

+    Put source images in the "origImg" directory.
+    Put corresponding synthetic images in "srcImg" directory.
+    Start from main.m

 Citation
 --
 If you find our work useful in your research, please consider citing: